siriusctrl/COMP90024-CCC-notes/README.md

         - Refer to week 5
         - Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+### past exam
+- > [sample Q2 A] Describe some of the current challenges associated with large-scale distributed systems.
+[4]
+    - distributed systems sisn't solve data heterogeneity.
+And we have big data challenges.
+    - distributed systems has scalability and issues of fixed hardware system.
+We have distributed computers running on different hardware system.
+    - fault tolerance not solved
+        - Many diverse faults can happen with distributed systems
+            - , e.g. server failures or partial failures, network outages, overloading of components etc etc.
+            - There is no simple solution to this that has been widely adopted/accepted.
+    - results in software stack
+        - Each system tends to develop its own technical solution
+            - , e.g. using queuing or having back-ups/failovers of system for failures.
+            - This can result in complex software stacks and recipes that have to be cooked to address  specific needs/demands.
+    - (And all these erroneous assumption can't be made at week 2 last)
+    - The network is reliable
+    - Latency is zero
+    - Bandwidth is infinite - I can send any amount of data I wish between any nodes
+    - The network is secure
+    - Topology doesn't change - Node x is always there
+    - There is one administrator
+    - Transport cost is zero - I can send as much data as I like for free
+    - The network is homogeneous
+    - Time is ubiquitous - Clock is same across all computers in network
+- > [sample Q2 B] Cloud computing solves some of these issues but not all.
+Explain.
+[4]
+    - scalability and elastic scaling (purchase cloud when you need its service)
+    - software deployment easier as we have snapshots/scripted deployment
+    - more tools available, e.g.: load balancers, proven solutions.
+You might not have this much in distributed system
+    - data centers better networked. they are targeted to solve your problems
+    - geospatially distributed and easy to migrate application
+    - doesn't address many of the above though (但并没有解决上面的很多问题) (bandwidth from user/organization to data center)

 ## Week2 - Domain Drivers – tour of some big data projects
 1. compute scaling